pavanksd/employee_details/README.md

 WAMP, Composer must be installed

 ## Create project directory in wap
-create project directory in this path  `C:\wamp64\www\project\`
+Create project directory in this path  `C:\wamp64\www\project\`

 ## Download Project
-Use git to clone the in the command prompt (or Terminal in Visual Code), type
+Use git to clone in the command prompt (or Terminal in Visual Code), type
 ```
 git clone https://github.com/pavanksd/employee_details.git
 ```